Open-Vocabulary DETR with Conditional Matching: Open-Vocabulary DETR

 where $\mathcal{L}_{cost}(\vy_i, \hat{\vy}_{\sigma(i)})$ is a pair-wise \textit{matching cost} between ground truth $\vy_i$ and the prediction $\hat{\vy}_{\sigma(i)}$ with index $\sigma(i)$.
 Note $\mathcal{L}_{cost}$ is comprised of the losses for both class prediction $\mathcal{L}_{\text{cls}}(\hat{\vp}, \vp)$ and bounding box localization $\mathcal{L}_{\text{box}}(\hat{\vb}, \vb)$.
 The whole bipartite matching process produces \textit{one-to-one} label assignments, where each prediction $\hat{\vy}_{i}$ is assigned to a ground-truth annotation $\vy_{j}$ or $\varnothing$~(no object).
 The optimal assignment can be efficiently found by the Hungarian algorithm~\cite{kuhn1955hungarian}.

 \textbf{Challenge.} As mentioned above, the bipartite matching method cannot be directly applied to an open-vocabulary setting that contains both \emph{base} and \emph{novel} classes.
-The reason is that computing the matching cost in Eq.~(\ref{eq:set_matching}) requires access of the label information, which is unavailable for novel classes.
+The reason is that computing the matching cost in Eq.~(\ref{eq:set_matching}) requires access of the label information, which is unavailable for \emph{novel} classes.
+We can follow previous works~\cite{gu2021open,xie2021zsd,du2022learning} to generate class-agnostic object proposals that may cover the \emph{novel} classes, but we do not know the ground-truth classification labels of these proposals.
 As a result, the predictions for the $N$ object queries cannot generalize to novel classes due to the lack of training labels for them.
 As shown in Fig.~\ref{fig:label_assignment}~(a), bipartite matching can only be performed for base classes with available training labels.